GuilhermeGiacomoSimoes/a_simple_experimental_database/README.md

-A SIMPLE EXPERIMENTAL DATABASE
+A simple experimental database
 ==============================

-“Nothing in the world can take the place of persistence.” – Calvin Coolidge

-This database is a blatant copy of sqlite.
+"Nothin in the world can take the place of persistence." - Calvin Coolidge This database is a blatant copy of sqlit.
 But in the future it will evolve ...
 I hope